 Origin and Distribution

-When provided with plenty of light and nutrients, glosso will remain short and compact, no more than an inch high.
-Given good care, they will spread like a carpet across the aquarium floor.
-The leaves are small, tongue-shaped, and petiolate (meaning the leaf has a stalk that attaches to the plant stem).
-In healthy plants, the leaves are bright green and will produce bubbles readily.
+When provided with plenty of light and nutrients, glosso will remain compact and short, at no more than an inch high.
+Given good care, it will spread like a carpet across the aquarium floor.
+The leaves are small, tongue-shaped, and petiolate, meaning that the leaf has a stalk that attaches to the plant stem.
+In healthy glosso, the leaves are bright green and produce bubbles readily.

 This plant should be used as a foreground plant, and only placed where there is plenty of light.
 When the light is not strong enough, or the plant is shaded by other plants and decor, glosso will grow vertically, becoming spindly and unattractive.
 For this reason, take care when placing glosso to ensure it is not shaded from the light source.

-Another important factor in placing glosso is using a nutrient rich substrate and planting the tiny shoots deeply.
-Iron is particularly important for this plant to thrive.
-Some successful plant growers and breeders have recommended Flora-base as a substrate medium.
+Another important factor in placing glosso is its need for a nutrient-rich substrate; iron is particularly important for this plant to thrive.
+Some successful growers and breeders have recommended Flora-base as a good substrate medium.
 ADA Aqua Soil and Power Sand are also recommended substrates.
-ADA Iron Bottom is an excellent iron supplement for any substrate you might choose.
-The substrate should not be too coarse.
+ADA Iron Bottom is an excellent iron supplement for any substrate you might choose, and the substrate should not be too coarse.

-A rapid grower when light and nutrients are plentiful glosso propagates by sending out lateral shoots.
-Higher light will stimulate low compact growth, while too little light will cause glosso to grow upwards, looking pale and spindly.
+When light and nutrients are plentiful, glosso propagates rapidly by sending out lateral shoots.
 As the plant grows, it will often grow over itself and should be trimmed to keep the plant dense and low to the tank bottom.
 Fertilizers in the substrate, as well as liquid fertilizers such as Natural Aquarium Vital will help promote healthy growth.